PhDprojectBio/Marine-biodiversity-in-the-Norwegian-deep-sea-mining-opening-area/README.md

 LICENSE: https://creativecommons.org/licenses/by-nc/4.0/deed.no, Attribution-NonCommercial 4.0 International.

-Research by NTNU.
+By NTNU.
 Norwegian University of Science and Technology.